A land of misty mountains, azure lakes and rugged coastal scenery, the province of British Columbia is a pretty romantic place without even trying!

 Sitting atop of a granite bluff between two lakes, this luxurious adults-only resort has spectacular views and is also home to Canada’s largest spa.

 Resort guests have complimentary access to the KurSpa’s eight themed steam and sauna rooms, two relaxation rooms, three pools and a Hydrotherapy circuit.

 There are also 100+ treatments and services on offer.
-As well as side by side couples massages, there are a number of signature ‘Oasis for Two’ experiences.
+As well as side-by-side couples massages, there are several signature ‘Oasis for Two’ experiences.

 - As soon as you reserve a stay at Sparkling Hill for your romantic getaway in BC, book your massages and treatments ASAP.
 I would also recommend securing evening reservations at the PeakFine restaurant

 - Alternatives to Sparkling Hill include Tigh-Na-Mara and Kingfisher Oceanside Resort on Vancouver Island